 The Chinese government imposes heavy censorship on internet use within the country.
-These restrictions are known collectively as China’s Great Firewall, and they present a real problem to travelers and expats staying or living in China.
-However, you can bypass the Great Firewall with a Virtual Private Network (VPN) like ExpressVPN.
-Today, we’ll explain Chinese internet blocking in more detail, and show how to use ExpressVPN safely in China.
+These restrictions are known collectively as China’s Great Firewall, and they present a real problem to travelers and ex-pats staying or living in China.
+However, you can bypass the Great Firewall with a VPN like ExpressVPN.
+Here, we’ll explain Chinese internet blocking in more detail and show how to use ExpressVPN safely in China.

-Virtual Private Network (VPN) services encrypt your traffic and routing it through international server networks.
-The benefits are twofold: you gain access to sites which are usually blocked in China and your activities become almost impossible for your Internet Service Provider (ISP) or the government to monitor.
+Virtual Private Network (VPN) services encrypt your traffic and route it through international server networks.
+The benefits are twofold: you gain access to sites that are usually blocked in China, and your activities become almost impossible for your Internet Service Provider (ISP) or the government to monitor.
 By signing up to a VPN service before you travel, you can beat China’s Great Firewall, access blocked sites, keep in touch with friends, and stay up to date with unbiased news.

-How can ExpressVPN beat Chinese internet restrictions?
+Can ExpressVPN beat Chinese internet restrictions?

 How to use ExpressVPN in China

-Because China monitors its citizens’ internet access so closely, there are a couple of steps we recommend taking before you connect for the first time.
+Also, because China monitors its citizens’ internet connections so closely, there are a couple of steps we recommend taking before you connect for the first time.
 To begin with, we’re going to make sure ExpressVPN automatically connects your device to the VPN whenever it’s turned on.

-Under the General tab, enable the first two options.
+- Under the General tab, enable the first two options.
 This will ensure you never accidentally browse without protection.
 If you’re using a desktop version of the app, we also recommend enabling Stop all internet traffic if the VPN disconnects unexpectedly.

-Next, move across to the Advanced tab and make sure the IPv6 leak protection and DNS options are checked.
+- Next, move across to the Advanced tab and make sure the IPv6 leak protection and DNS options are checked.
 When you’re done, click OK.

 It doesn’t help that the relevant legislation (Computer Information Network and Internet Security, Protection, and Management Regulations, 1997) is ambiguously worded and seems designed to give the government as many ways as possible to censor content.
 For example, anyone who posts content critical of the government (even if it’s a balanced news article) could be guilty of “inciting division,” “openly insulting other people,” “injuring the reputation of state organs,” or “activities against the constitution.”
 Further, with rumors forbidden entirely, even lower-stakes activities like discussing celebrity news online could be considered a crime.